 - Add all other ingredients except optional fresh basil.
 Close cooker lid and bring to pressure.

 - When pressure is reached, lower heat but maintain pressure.
-Cook for five minutes.
+Cook for five minutes (electric models set for eight minutes).

 - Remove from heat.
 Allow pressure to drop on its own.
 (May take up to 25 minutes)